Victor Garber: Music

-In 1967, after a period working as a solo folk singer, he formed a folk group called The Sugar Shoppe with Peter Mann, Laurie Hood and Lee Harris.
+In 1967, after a period working as a solo folk singer, Garber formed a folk group called The Sugar Shoppe with Peter Mann, Laurie Hood and Lee Harris.
 The group enjoyed moderate success, breaking into the Canadian Top 40 with a version of Bobby Gimby's song "Canada" (1967).
-Three other Sugar Shoppe songs made the lower reaches of the Canadian Top 100 in 1967 and '68.
+Three other Sugar Shoppe songs made the lower reaches of the Canadian Top 100 in 1967 and 1968.
 The band had performed on The Ed Sullivan Show and The Tonight Show Starring Johnny Carson before breaking up.

 Theatre

-He played Jesus in Toronto's 1972 production of Godspell, alongside Eugene Levy, Andrea Martin, Gilda Radner, Dave Thomas, Paul Shaffer and Martin Short.
-In 1985 he appeared in Noises Off at the Ahmanson Theatre in Los Angeles.
+Garber played Jesus in Toronto's 1972 production of Godspell, alongside Eugene Levy, Andrea Martin, Gilda Radner, Dave Thomas, Paul Shaffer and Martin Short.
+In 1985, he appeared in Noises Off at the Ahmanson Theatre in Los Angeles.

 He appeared on Broadway in the original productions of Deathtrap, Sweeney Todd and Noises Off (1983), and in the original Off-Broadway cast of Assassins, as well as the 1990s revival of Damn Yankees.
 In 1986, Garber appeared at Circle in the Square opposite Uta Hagen in You Never Can Tell.
-He has been nominated for four Tony Awards and opened the Tony Awards program in 1994 (the year he was nominated for the Tony Award for Damn Yankees).
+He was nominated for four Tony Awards and opened the 48th Tony Awards program in 1994 (the year he was nominated for the Tony Award for Best Actor in a Musical for Damn Yankees).
 In 1998, he co-starred on Broadway in the Tony Award-winning play Art with Alan Alda and Alfred Molina.
-In 2005, he played the role of Frederic in the Los Angeles Opera production of A Little Night Music.
-He played Ben in a critically praised Encores! staged concert production of Follies (2007) opposite Donna Murphy.
+In 2005, he played the role of Fredrik Egerman in the Los Angeles Opera production of A Little Night Music.
+He played Ben Stone in a critically praised Encores! staged concert production of Follies (2007) opposite Donna Murphy.
 In mid-2007, he played Garry Essendine in a production of Noël Coward's Present Laughter at Boston's Huntington Theatre.
 He reprised the role on Broadway in the Roundabout Theatre production, which opened in January 2010.

 In January 2018, Garber replaced David Hyde Pierce as Horace Vandergelder in the Tony-winning Broadway revival of Hello, Dolly! at the Shubert Theatre opposite Bernadette Peters.
 Garber began performances on January 20 prior to the press opening on February 22.

 Garber received the 2018 Theatre World John Willis Award for Lifetime Achievement.